 - have the opportunity to further develop your own leadership skills

 - support women teachers to overcome barriers to their success and achieve their potential

 - we’ll review your profile and may contact you if we require further clarification

-- once approved, we’ll add your coach profile to our coaching directory
+- once approved, we’ll add your coach profile to our coaching directory on the TSC website

 - you’ll work with one teacher at any given time, although you can work with more if you feel you have the capacity and would like to do so

 - women teachers will search the directory and contact you directly by email (you should aim to respond to them within 10 working days to discuss their requirements and agree whether you wish to work together)

 - you may want to use a to agree coaching session format and frequency (face-to-face, email, telephone, video-based, digital or a mixture of these)

 Once the coaching is complete, we suggest you and your participant complete an.
 This is confidential between you and your participant.